Political risks to watch in the Netherlands

 The 2013 budget, agreed by an ad hoc coalition in April

-down to 2.6 percent of GDP with 12 billion euros in tax rises
+2.6 percent of GDP with 12 billion euros in tax rises and

-expected to bring the deficit down to 1.4 percent of GDP by
+to bring the deficit down to 1.4 percent of GDP by 2017.

 What to watch: